skylarsch/skylarsch.github.io/_posts/2013-11-06-fighting-with-transitiondelegates.md

 Edit: 11-12-13

-After some more investigating and hearing from a few people, I've decided that it's not my problem entirerly.
+After some more investigating and hearing from a few people, I've decided that it's not my problem entirely.

 **RADAR** rdar://15450840